react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 #### Native Bottom Tabs are now default

 Previously, the Bottom Tab Navigator used a JavaScript-based implementation and a native implementation was available under `@react-navigation/bottom-tabs/unstable`.
+The `@react-navigation/bottom-tabs/unstable` entry point has been removed and it has been merged into the main package.

-Native bottom tabs are not used by default on iOS and Android.
+Native bottom tabs are now used by default on iOS and Android.
 This allows us to match the new native design such as liquid glass effect on iOS 26.

-The `@react-navigation/bottom-tabs/unstable` entry point has been removed.

 To keep the previous behavior with JavaScript-based tabs, you can pass `implementation: 'custom'` to the navigator: